Reinaldooo/overflow-backend/Reference.md

 This folder structure follow some basic principles of DDD metodology ( Domain driven development ), a domain is a like a model, a knoledge area of the app.
-For example in the beginning the two main domains where `users` and `events`, each one having it's own functionalities.
+For example in the beginning the two main domains where `users` and `classes`, each one having it's own functionalities.

 Commit before DDD structure: 4102c3bcc1d7605646282fe4a76f94abbd3ae9c5